-The Biden administration's emphasis on cooperation with allies and partners is a recognition that the U.S. needs greater support from them in order to maintain a balance of power with the PRC in the Indo-Pacific.
-The U.S. has for years relied on a "hub and spoke" system of bilateral alliances with Japan, Korea, Australia, the Philippines, and Thailand fundamental to regional security.
+&lt;sup>52 "U.S. Rebuilts China by Caning Taiwan Strate in International View Control of Con spoke" system of bilateral alliances with Japan, Korea, Australia, the Philippines, and Thailand as fundamental to regional security.
 However, the threat demands a more networked and cross-sectoral approach among allies and partners to supplement, one that leverages respective strengths, allocates resources more efficiently, and allows for more effective coordination, including in domains not directly associated with warfighting.